Financial Review Rich List

-Ten individuals and/or families have made every list; including Maurice Alter, Lindsay Fox, John Gandel, David Hains, John Kahlbetzer, Solomon Lew, Frank Lowy, Alan Rydge, Kerry Stokes, and Harry Triguboff.
+Seven individuals and/or families have made every list; including Lindsay Fox, John Gandel, Solomon Lew, Frank Lowy, Alan Rydge, Kerry Stokes, and Harry Triguboff.

 In 2014 fourteen women and 186 men made the BRW Rich 200 list; and by 2017 the number of women had increased to fifteen women; increased to nineteen women (either jointly or severally) in the list published in 2018; in 2019, twenty-six women were included on the 2019 Rich List, representing 13 percent of the total list; in 2020, the number of women included on the list, either jointly or severally, increased to 30 women; and increased again to 39 women on the 2021 list; representing 19.5 percent of the total list.

-The 2021 list was dominated in value by those whose source of wealth is from resources (107.8 bn), followed by property (105 bn), technology (78.4 bn), retail (51.6 bn) and finance (44.8 bn).
-From the 1980s through until mid-2000s, mass media was the traditional wealth creation source.
-The combined wealth of the 200 individuals in 2021 was assessed at 479.6 billion; and the average wealth for the 200 on the 2021 list reached 2.40 billion.
-2017 was the first year that average wealth exceeded one billion dollars.
+It 2023, the number of women decreased to 36, the first decrease in many years; and it has increased every year since, standing at 42 women in the 2025 list.